 Over a pizza lunch, learn about the different PMC services; gain insight into how to juggle academics, priorities, and uncertainty; meet the staff and students who will guide you during the orientation event and beyond; and start building your support network and getting connected.

 Registration for PMC Fall Orientation 2018 is closed.

 12:00 – 1:00 Lunch & Icebreaker: Pizza lunch, prizes, icebreaker, and mini fair of support services on campus.

-  1:00 – 1:30 Welcome & Paul Menton Centre 101 Session: Come learn about the accommodation process for test and exams, learning services and how to plan a successful transition to university.
+1:00 – 1:30 Welcome & Paul Menton Centre 101 Session: Learn about the accommodation process for test and exams, learning services and how to plan a successful transition to university.

 1:30 – 2:15 Student Panel: Panelists will share their experience about university life, how to prepare for academic demands and give strategies that have been helpful during their studies.